ezaldin-khaled/GAN7/README.md

 # GAN Website

-A modern, responsive website for GAN (Generative Adversarial Networks) applications with advanced user profile management and authentication features.
+A modern, responsive website for talents and artist's to help them with finding an opportunity (Global Atrist Networks) applications with advanced user profile management and authentication features.

 ## 🚀 Features